Peel and finely chop onions (we used red simply for colour but regular onions work just as well).

 Add in 1.5 litres of water/veg stock, 4tbsp of tamari (or soy sauce) and the juice of one lime.

-Bring your pan to the boil and lower to a simmer for 30-40 minutes, stirring every now and again until all the lentils are cooked.
+Bring your pan to the boil and lower to a simmer for 30-40 minutes, stirring every now.
+Check that the lentils are fully cooked, they should be soft and not a have a 'bite' to them.

 Finally, to make this dish vibrant looking and to add even more nutritional value, chop one head of pak choi and cut the cherry tomatoes in half, add both to your pot and mix well.
 Serve with toasted pittas and enjoy!